prod3v3loper/generator-webpack-preact/README.md

 ?
 Want you install all dependencies?
 Y/n
 ```

-After answer all questions start the create
+After answerring all questions, start the create process.

 ```bash
    create src/index.tsx